 Last but not least, here’s an easy rule to follow and start doing today: if it’s not in use, unplug it.
 How guilty are all of keeping our phone charger always plugged into the wall for easy charging, even when the phone isn’t even charging?
 While you may not think this is a big deal, simply unplugging it from the wall when you’re not using it makes huge a difference.
 Did you know that most electronic devices stay on even when they’re turned off?
 The energy that escapes our devices even when they’re turned off and not in use called “phantom energy.”
 To stop this waste of energy, simply unplug your devices when they’re out of use or use a surge protector and flip the switch to the off position.
 Try adding a charging station to your home, this way you only need to unplug the main source of power to stop the phantom energy from escaping.
 You can find lots of DIYs and tutorials online for different types of charging stations.

-Saturday, April 22nd is Earth Day and April is known as Earth Month.
-With that in mind, start small with one or two tips this week and try to incorporate more throughout the month.
+Start small with one or two tips this week and try to incorporate more throughout the month.
 Every little change you make adds up, and before you know it, you’ll be living a more eco-friendly, greener, and healthier life.
 The Earth will thank you!